 I read this book from cover to cover, practicing the tricks and mentally picturing myself in a top hat and silk cape performing.
 (Funny, I never did get that hat and cape).

 In the early 1980's, my wife and I attended a Halloween party and I chose a costume with a "magic" theme.
-I went to the Magic Shop in Harrisburg, Pennsylvania, and talked to the owner, who also happened to be a magician.
+I went to the magic shop at the hovers plaza in lemoyne Pennsylvania, and talked to the owner, the late Joe homcheck, who also happened to be a magician.
 I asked him if he thought it possible for someone who is blind to learn magic and perform in front of an audience.
 He said that yes, it would be possible, but it would require three to four hours for every thirty minutes a sighted person would spend practicing, and that there would be some illusions that I wouldn't be able to accomplish due to my blindness.
 Normally a magician would practice in front of a mirror so he can tell if an audience would be able to guess the secrets behind his illusions.
 Being blind, I wouldn't have that advantage.
 I left the shop with a few small things just for the party.

 At the party there was a woman dressed as a gypsy telling everyone's "fortunes " with tarot cards she brought along as props.
 When it was my turn she happened to pull up the "Magician" card.
 Years later when I spoke to her, I asked her if she arranged the cards to match the person with the fortune, and she told me that that night was the last time the "Magician" card appeared for anyone; it never came up again.